R-VGAL: A Sequential Variational Bayes Algorithm for Generalised Linear Mixed Models: Applications of R-VGAL

-Figure~\ref{fig:sixcity_posterior} shows the marginal posterior distributions of the parameters along with bivariate posterior distributions estimated using R-VGAL and HMC for the Six City dataset.
-Figure~\ref{fig:polypharmacy_posterior} shows the same plots for the \uppercase{polypharmacy} dataset.
+As there are no ground truths to these examples, we compare the posterior density estimates from R-VGAL to those from HMC.
+In addition, we also compute the maximum likelihood estimates using the \texttt{lme4} package in R. Figures~\ref{fig:sixcity_posterior} and~\ref{fig:polypharmacy_posterior} show the marginal posterior distributions with maximum likelihood estimates of the parameters, along with bivariate posterior distributions estimated using R-VGAL and HMC for the Six City and Polypharmacy datasets, respectively.
 In the Six City example, there is a slight difference in the marginal and bivariate posterior densities from R-VGAL and HMC for the fixed effect $\beta_{smoke}$, but the posterior densities for other parameters are very similar between the two methods.
-For the \uppercase{polypharmacy} example, there are slight differences between the R-VGAL and HMC marginal and bivariate posterior densities for the intercept $\beta_0$ and the fixed effects $\beta_{gender}$ and $\beta_{race}$, but for other parameters, the posterior densities are comparable between the two methods.
+For the intercept $\beta_0$ and the random effect standard deviation $\tau$, the posterior modes of HMC are closer to the maximum likelihood estimates than the posterior modes of R-VGAL, but for the other parameters, the posterior modes from both R-VGAL and HMC are close to the maximum likelihood estimates.
+For the Polypharmacy example, there are slight differences between the R-VGAL and HMC marginal and bivariate posterior densities for the intercept $\beta_0$ and the fixed effects $\beta_{gender}$ and $\beta_{race}$, but for other parameters, the posterior densities are comparable between the two methods.
+The posterior modes of both R-VGAL and HMC are close to the maximum likelihood estimates for all parameters in this example.